 In the morning I stepped out for a look around and realized there were people on the other side of the house.
 I ran back to the tent and shook Ben awake.
 We stripped down the tent, threw everything in our packs and started speed-walking out the back, grateful for the tall wheat.
 Five figures, maybe more.
 Horses.
 They were distracted, not expecting two strangers running through their backyard.

-A stone’s throw from the fence: no tall wheat here, any second they’ll turn and see us— no, we were over, undetected.
+We were stone’s throw from the fence: no tall wheat here, any second they’ll turn and see us—no, we were over, undetected.
 Down the road came a horse-drawn cart with two young boys, clearly brothers.
-Old, patched clothes and unruly boy-hair.
+Old, patched clothes, and unruly boy-hair.
 Two pairs of brothers across from each other on an otherwise empty road in Ireland.

-The older one asked us questions, blunt but not unfriendly.
-A strange accent not exactly Irish, “Whir ye from?
+The older one asked us questions, blunt but not unfriendly, in a strange accent not exactly Irish, “Whir ye from?
 Whir ye gooin?”

-He was no more than fifteen, but had fiery eyes and a stern hawk-face of an older man.
+He was no more than fifteen but had fiery eyes and the stern hawk-face of an older man.
 I saw the mirror of who I might have been under different circumstances.
 I saw that we are afraid of those who are most nearly like ourselves and that the most dangerous people in the world are those that are a danger to themselves.

-The boy flicked the reins, the horse trundled on and he hummed low a song that I barely make out, “Way out upon the Swanee River, far, far away…”
+The boy flicked the reins, the horse trundled on, and he hummed low a song that I barely made out, “Way out upon the Swanee River, far, far away…”